 Road Safety and Congestion.
-A number of safety and congestion issues have been identified on the city's more heavily traveled streets and at busy intersections (see Figures 9 and 10).
-These road segments and intersections either already have an unacceptable level of service or are expected to have an unacceptable level of service by 2020:
+A number of safety and congestion issues have been identified on the city's more heavily traveled streets and at busy intersections:

-- ☐ Congestion and delays at the intersections along North Main Street have been largely addressed by the North Main Street Reconstruction Project (discussed below). - ☐ The Route 14 and Quarry Street intersection has been studied and a traffic signal will be installed in the near future.
+- Congestion and delays at the intersections along North Main Street have been largely addressed by the North Main Street Reconstruction Project (discussed below). - The Route 14 and Quarry Street intersection has been studied and a traffic signal will be installed, along with improved turning lanes and the widening of Quarry Street beginning in the summer of 2022. - No action has been proposed to address concerns at the Route 14 and Circle Street intersection, the Summer and Seminary Street intersection, and the Route 302 and Berlin Street intersection.